 Measurement of streamflow is performed in accordance with the area-velocity method developed by the U.S. Geological Survey (USGS) (Turnipseed and Sauer, 2010).
-In general, the entire stream width is divided into subsections and the stream velocity measured at the midpoint of each subsection and at a depth equivalent to six-tenths of the total subsection depth, or at two-tenths and eight-tenths if the water depth exceeds 2.5 feet.
+In general, the entire stream width is divided into subsections and the stream velocity measured at the midpoint of each subsection and at a depth equivalent to either (1) six-tenths of the total subsection depth, or (2) at two-tenths and eight-tenths if the water depth exceeds 2.5 feet (with these velocities averaged for subsequent flow calculation).
 The velocity in each subsection is then multiplied by the cross-sectional area to obtain the flow volume through each subsection.
 The subsection flows are then summed to obtain the total streamflow rate.
 Streamflow measurements are typically collected in a stream reach that is as straight and free of obstructions as possible, to minimize potential measurement error introduced by converging or turbulent flow paths.